 - the original complaint;

 - the investigatory report;

 - the summary of the report if one is prepared;

-- the notice provided to the complainant, of the District's administrative determination and his/her right to appeal;
+- the notice provided to the parties, of the District's administrative determination and the right to appeal;

 - any appeal; and

 - the District's final decision.

-The District will make such documents available to the State Chancellor upon request.
+The District will make such documents available to the Chancellor of the California Community Colleges upon request.